PRL-PRG/evalr-experiment/README.md

 Right now they are empty.
 They will be filled as we install packages for the experiment.

+---

+**NOTE**

-Note: the container comes with a very limited set of tools, if you find you are missing something, you can install anything from Ubuntu repository using the
+The container comes with a very limited set of tools, if you find you are missing something, you can install anything from Ubuntu repository using the
 usual: `sudo apt install <package>`.
 However, keep in mind that the container will be removed the moment you exit from the shell prompt.

+---

 ### 4. Create a sample corpus